deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Selecting WMS layers to be displayed

 .. tip::

+  The map client is based on `OpenLayers <http://openlayers.org/>`_.
 You can drag the map by holding the mouse button and moving your mouse.
 Zooming can be done by the controls on the left or using the mouse wheel.
 Alternatively, you can open a rectangle by holding the SHIFT key and clicking the mouse button in the map area.

-In order to send some requests against the WFS, you may use the "send requests" link in the service console (you may need to go back in your browser first).
+In order to send requests against the WFS, you may use the **send requests** link in the service console (you may need to go back in your browser first).
 A simple interface for sending XML requests will open up.
-This interface is meant for testing the behaviour of your web service on the protocol level and contains some reasonable example requests.
+This interface is meant for testing the behaviour of OGC web services on the protocol level and contains some reasonable example requests.

 .. figure:: images/console_workspace_utah3.jpg
    :figwidth: 60%